 - writing these intervals given a starting note.

 this is in addition to those intervals learned in Unit B8.

-- Get students to play different intervals and discuss the difference in sound between different types.
+- Ask students to play different intervals and discuss the difference in sounds.

 - Lilypad Pond is a card game where students need to collect 4 of each kind of interval out of 4ths, 5ths, 6ths and 7ths.
 A good introduction to this Stage of the curriculum.